 A Non-Invasive Alternative

-The Gamma Knife is considered the gold standard of treatment for a broad spectrum of brain injuries and diseases.
-The Gamma Knife is not a knife at all—but a highly sophisticated, non-invasive device, with minimal side effects, that focuses high-energy gamma radiation on the affected area inside the brain.
+Gamma Knife Radiosurgery is considered the "gold standard" of treatment for a broad spectrum of brain injuries and diseases.
+The Gamma Knife is not a knife at all—but a highly sophisticated, non-invasive device (cyberknife), with minimal side effects, that focuses high-energy gamma radiation on the affected area inside the brain.

 Advantages of Gamma Knife Radiosurgery